国際・国内交流

 My experience in Japan and Hyogo Medical University

-The first department I studied in was Anaesthesiology.
+During the four weeks of my clinical experience at Hyogo Medical University, the first department I studied in was Anaesthesiology.
 The two weeks my colleague and I spent there were engaging, enjoyable, and a perfect start to the exchange.
 The culture shock came early.
 During the morning conference, we were asked to introduce ourselves to the entire department.
 This is something not usually done in Croatia.
 Although it felt strange at first, it turned out to be an excellent icebreaker, helping everyone feel more comfortable.

 Our time in Anaesthesiology included the operating rooms, the Pain Clinic, and the ICU.
 Observing surgical preparations and the induction of anaesthesia allowed me to notice many differences between our healthcare systems, which I later discussed with the doctors.
 The team was incredibly kind and welcoming.
 Despite the language barrier, I always felt respected and well-supported.
 One of the most memorable moments of my exchange was witnessing my first anaphylaxis patient.
 The doctors reacted so swiftly and efficiently that I didn’t even realise what was happening at first.
 One moment, we were discussing antibiotics, and the next, ten doctors were in the room responding.
 The teamwork and coordination were inspiring.

 I also spent two days in the Pain Clinic.
 I had only studied that topic in theory, never having the opportunity to observe the work of a Pain Clinic doctor.
 I found these days fascinating.
 The Pain Clinic team was outstanding.
 I was amazed by their ability to treat a wide range of symptoms.
 With techniques such as nerve blocks, they were able to dramatically improve patients' quality of life.
-Until then, it never occurred to me that certain problems could be solvedwith such quick and easy procedures.
+Until then, it never occurred to me that certain problems could be solved with such quick and easy procedures.
 Chronic pain or autonomic nervous system dysfunction could be treated instantly.

 The two days I spent in the ICU were equally impressive.
 The ICU is usually my favourite part of any department, and this was no exception.
 The diverse range of patients and diagnoses provided invaluable learning experiences.
 From pneumonia to strokes, I saw it all.
 What stood out the most was the ability to observe an improvement in the patient’s condition.
 Adjusting the treatment plan to aid their recovery, constantly checking laboratory findings showed the brilliance of the ICU.